Kamchatka Peninsula: Climate

 Kamchatka receives up to 2700 mm of precipitation per year.
-This is much higher than the rest of Eastern Russia, and is due to prevailing westerly winds blowing over the Sea of Japan and picking up moisture that rises as it hits the higher topography of the peninsula, and condenses into rain.
-The summers are moderately cool, and the winters are rather stormy, but the storms rarely produce lightning.
+This is much higher than the rest of Eastern Russia.
+The increase in precipitation is due to prevailing westerly winds blowing over the Sea of Japan, which pick up moisture that rises as it hits the higher topography of the peninsula, and condenses into rain.
+The summers are moderately cool, and the winters are rather stormy; however, the storms rarely produce lightning.

-Although Kamchatka lies at similar latitudes to Scotland, cold arctic winds from Siberia combined with the cold Oyashio sea current keep the peninsula covered in snow from October to late May.
+Although Kamchatka lies at latitudes similar to Scotland's, cold arctic winds from Siberia combined with the cold Oyashio sea current keep the peninsula covered in snow from October to late May.
 Under the Köppen climate classification, Kamchatka generally has a subarctic climate (Dfc), but higher and more northerly areas have a polar climate (ET).
+The peaks of the highest mountains have an ice cap climate (EF).
 Kamchatka is much wetter and milder than eastern Siberia.
 It is essentially transitional from the hypercontinental climate of Siberia and northeast China to the rain-drenched subpolar oceanic climate of the Aleutian Islands.

 There is considerable variation, however, between the rain-drenched and heavily glaciated east coast and the drier and more continental interior valley.
 In the heavily glaciated Kronotsky Peninsula, where maritime influences are most pronounced, annual precipitation can reach as high as 2500 mm, whilst the southeast coast south of Petropavlovsk-Kamchatsky generally receives around 1166 mm of rainfall equivalent per year.
 Considerable local variations exist: southern parts of the Petropavlovsk-Kamchatsky metropolitan area can receive as much as 430 mm more than the northern part of the city.
 Temperatures here are very mild, with summer maxima around 16 C and winter lows around −8 C, whilst diurnal temperature ranges seldom exceed 5 C-change due to persistent fog on exposed parts of the coast.
-South of 57˚N there is no permafrost due to the relatively mild winters and heavy snow cover, whilst northward discontinuous permafrost prevails.
-The west coastal plain has colder and drier climate with precipitation ranging from 880. mm in the south to as little as 430 mm in the north, where winter temperatures become considerably colder at around -20 C.
+South of 57° ˚N, there is no permafrost due to the relatively mild winters and heavy snow cover, whilst northward, discontinuous permafrost prevails.
+The west coastal plain has a colder and drier climate with precipitation ranging from 880. mm in the south to as little as 430 mm in the north, where winter temperatures become considerably colder at around -20 C.

-The interior valley of the Kamchatka River, represented by Klyuchi, has much lower precipitation (at around 450 to 650 mm) and significantly more continental temperatures, reaching 19 C on a typical summer day and during extreme cold winter spells falling as low as -41 C. Sporadic permafrost prevails over the lower part of this valley, but it becomes more widespread at higher altitudes and glaciers, and continuous permafrost prevails north of 55˚N.
+The interior valley of the Kamchatka River, represented by Klyuchi, has much lower precipitation (at around 450 to 650 mm) and significantly more continental temperatures, reaching 19 C on a typical summer day and during extreme cold winter spells falling as low as -41 C. Sporadic permafrost prevails over the lower part of this valley; however, it becomes more widespread at higher altitudes and glaciers, and continuous permafrost prevails north of 55˚° N.

 The summer months, when maximum temperatures range from 15 to 20 C, are popular with tourists, but a growing trend in winter sports keeps tourism pulsing year-round.
-The volcanoes and glaciers play a role in forming Kamchatka's climate, and hot springs have kept alive dozens of species decimated during the last ice age.
+The volcanoes and glaciers play a role in forming Kamchatka's climate; further, hot springs have kept dozens of species alive that were decimated during the last ice age.